 Limited parking facilities are available on the medical school grounds.
-Any student wishing to park on the campus will be required available from the Office of the to obtain a permit and pay a Parking Registrar, Texas Tech University and Registration Fee of \$18.00 per School of Medicine. year.
+Any student wishing to park on the campus will be required to obtain a permit and pay a Parking and Registration Fee of \$18.00 per year.

 REFUND OF TUITION AND FEES